engineyard/ey-docs/pages/database-troubleshooting.md

 For more information, see [[http://dev.mysql.com/doc/refman/5.0/en/gone-away.html]].

 ### Solution
 Verify MySQL is running on the appropriate database instance.
+Type: `ps -ef |grep '[m]ysqld'`

 [[Rails 2.3|http://guides.rubyonrails.org/2_3_release_notes.html#reconnecting-mysql-connections]] and higher offers the ability to specify `reconnect: true` in the `database.yml`.
 Using this functionality results in rails automatically reconnecting to the database if the connection has been closed.

+**Note:** `reconnect: true` is now added to database.yml by default.

 <h2 id="topic5">PostgreSQL: Restart the database</h2>

-Some problems can be fixed by restarting the database.
+If you change database configuration, you might need to restart the database.

 ###To restart the PostgreSQL database